fdel-ux64/fish-config/README.md

 ### `showfunc`

 Search, display, and optionally edit Fish shell functions.
 This function is useful for quickly viewing or modifying your custom shell functions.

+**Installation:**

+To use the `showfunc` function, follow these steps:
+1. Copy the function code into your `fish` configuration file (`~/.config/fish/functions/showfunc.fish`).
+2. Copy the function code into your `fish` configuration file (`~/.config/fish/conf.d/showfunc-bind.fish`).
+3. Reload your shell or restart the terminal to make the function available.

 **Usage:**